IE-482-582/Final-Project---Maze-Runners/README.md

 ---
 ## Installation Instructions
-## Creating the Multi-robot Worlds & giving voice command for Gazebo
+## Creating the multi-robot worlds & giving voice command for Gazebo
 ### Setup the rbx1
 ---